braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/initial_sdk_setup/cocoapods.md

 ## Step 5: Specify Your Data Cluster

 {% alert note %}
-Note that as of December 31st, 2019 custom endpoints are no longer given out, if you have a pre-existing custom endpoint, you may continue to use it.
+Note that as of December 2019, custom endpoints are no longer given out, if you have a pre-existing custom endpoint, you may continue to use it.
 For a list of our available endpoints, <a href="{{ site.baseurl }}/api/basics/#endpoints">click here</a>.
 {% endalert %}

 Your Braze representative should have already advised you of the [correct endpoint]({{ site.baseurl }}/user_guide/administrative/access_braze/sdk_endpoints/).

 ### Runtime Endpoint Configuration

-Since Braze no longer gives out custom endpoints, please disregard this unless you have a pre-existing custom endpoint.
+If given a pre-existing custom endpoint...
-Starting with Braze iOS SDK v3.17.0+, you can override set your endpoint via the `ABKEndpointKey` inside the `appboyOptions` parameter passed to `startWithApiKey:inApplication:withLaunchOptions:withAppboyOptions:`.
+- Starting with Braze iOS SDK v3.17.0+, you can override set your endpoint via the `ABKEndpointKey` inside the `appboyOptions` parameter passed to `startWithApiKey:inApplication:withLaunchOptions:withAppboyOptions:`.
 Set the value to your custom endpoint url’s authority (for example, `sdk.iad-01.braze.com`, not `https://sdk.iad-01.braze.com`).

 {% alert important %}
 To find out your specific cluster, please ask your Customer Success Manager or reach out to our support team.